Information for freshman students starting spring semester...

 We know that coming to college for the first time is an exciting and important time.
-UT is dedicated to making sure your transition is one of a kind and offers a four-day program to help you successfully transition into our community.
+UT is dedicated to making sure your transition is one of a kind and offers a two-day program to help you successfully transition into our community.
 From your first semester to subsequent years at UT, our orientation program will provide you with information on how to be successful at our University, expose you to University resources, and connect you to new and current students.
 In addition, our orientation team, comprised of dedicated and enthusiastic student leaders, will assist you throughout the program, help you navigate the campus and answer questions you may have about UT.

 Our orientation program is also designed to help assist family members in participating and understanding their students experience during this exciting time.
 For more information regarding Family Orientation visit the Family Orientation website.

 During your orientation program, all first-year students will participate in a variety of mandatory programs.
 These programs consist of seminar classes, presentations and workshops designed to ensure our students successfully transition to campus.
 Students should anticipate being involved in orientation events starting Thursday, Jan.
 12, following move in, through Friday evening, Jan.
 13.

 All new residential students are required to check in from 9 a.m. to 1 p.m. on Thursday, Jan.
 12, at the Vaughn Center Information Desk.
 Commuter and late orientation check-in is Friday, Jan.
 13, from 8:30 to 10 a.m. at the Vaughn Center information desk.